How Physical Affection Can Heal

 Husbands with Anxious Attachment differed from wives with Anxious Attachment.

-The fewer hugs and kisses anxious husbands received, the less satisfied these were less satisfied they were with the touching experience.
+The fewer hugs and kisses anxious husbands received, the less satisfied they were with the touching experience.

 However, wives with Anxious Attachment still wanted and appreciated holding hands and receiving hugs and kisses.